YJJfish/C-Compiler/README.md

 1. No macros (Commands including `#include`, `#define` and other macros are not allowed.
 Functions like `printf` and `scanf` should be directly used without `#include <stdio.h>`).

 2. All codes should be placed in one single source file.
+(Since we don't allow any macro including `#include`)

 3. Pointer type should be declared using `ptr` instead of `*`, because the syntax parser cannot tell whether `a * b` means "`a` multiplies `b`" or "variable `b` is a pointer pointing to a memory location of type `a`".

+    ```C
+    typedef int a;	//"a" is an alias for type "int"
+    float a;		//"a" is a variable of type "float"
+    a * b;			//What does this mean?
+Expression "a * b" or declaration "int* b"?
+    ```

+    So, in our language, pointer types should be declared this way:

     ```C
     //In C language, the type of p is "int*", the type of q is "int"